T-cakes/PANDSproject/README.md

 The data set that I used comes from the <i>University of California Irvine(UCI) Machine Learning Respository</i>[[3]](#references)

-The data file itself did not detail the column names so I named them according to the websites detail as follows:
+The data file itself did not detail the column names so I named them according to the websites[[3]](#references) detail as follows:

     1. Sepal Length
     2. Sepal Width